raj-saxena/blog-site/content/blog/2020/Continuous-deployment-to-gke-with-github-actions/index.md

 * Do you use Github Actions as well?
 * Do you deploy continuously to Kubernetes as well?
 * How do you do it now?
 And if you can, how would you change it?

+---
+#### Disclaimer
+*The setup setup shown here is a simplified version that excludes other key components present in the actual environments to focus on the topic discussed above.*